livingdocsIO/documentation/content/reference/project-config/content-types.md

     handle: 'gallery',
     documentType: 'article', // either 'article', 'page' or 'data-record'
     isAuthor: false, // only true if this content-type represents an author, must be 'data-record'
+    // added in release-2023-05
+    displayTitlePattern: '{{metadata.title}}', // optional, defaults to undefined

     info: {
       label: 'Boilerplate Article',